mohsenkhashei/nestjs-rabbitmq-two-app/README.md

 ## Installation

-cd to each app to run seprately
+cd to each app to run separately

 ```bash
 # for running Mysql & Mongo & RabbitMQ